agabor/docs/_includes/common/performance.md

 ## Write Efficient Queries

 Parse objects are stored in a database.
-A Parse query retrieves objects that you are interested in based on conditions you apply to the query.
-To avoid looking through all the data present in a particular Parse class for every query, the database can use an index.
+A MSG query retrieves objects that you are interested in based on conditions you apply to the query.
+To avoid looking through all the data present in a particular MSG class for every query, the database can use an index.
 An index is a sorted list of items matching a given criteria.
 Indexes help because they allow the database to do an efficient search and return matching results without looking at all of the data.
 Indexes are typically smaller in size and available in memory, resulting in faster lookups.

 ## Indexing

-You are responsible for managing your database and maintaining indexes when using Parse Server.
+You are responsible for managing your database and maintaining indexes when using MSG Server.
 If your data is not indexed, every query will have to go through the the entire data for a class to return a query result.
 On the other hand, if your data is indexed appropriately, the number of documents scanned to return a correct query result should be low.

 The order of a query constraint's usefulness is: